glouppe/info8010-deep-learning/lecture9.md

 ## Case 3

 What are the model parameters that best explain a given dataset?
 What model structure should we use?
-What are the known unknowns?
+What are the known unknowns and our prior beliefs?

 .center[
 .width-45[![](figures/lec1/poly-3.png)]